lukeramljak/charsibot.py/README.md

 # charsibot.py
 A straightforward Discord bot built with [Pycord](https://pycord.dev/).

-This bot was created as a personal project and is tailored to a specific Discord server.
+This bot was created specifically for a personal project and is tailored to a specific Discord server.
 Because of this, it might not be appropriate for use in other servers.

 ## Requirements
 Make sure you have the following installed before running the bot: